awslabs/Renate/doc/getting_started/how_to_renate_config.rst

 Learning Rate Schedulers
 ========================

-Optimizers such as ``SGD`` or ``Adam`` can be selected by passing the corresponding arguments.
+A learning rate scheduler can be provided by creating a function as demonstrated below.
-If you want to use other optimizers, you can do so by returning a partial optimizer object as outlined in the example below.
+This function will need to return a partial object of a learning rate scheduler as well as a string that indicates whether the scheduler is updated after each ``epoch`` or after each ``step``.

 .. literalinclude:: ../../examples/getting_started/renate_config.py
     :caption: Example
-    :lines: 102-103
+    :lines: 106-107

 Transforms
 ==========